kosalaMaduwantha/contract_inspect/README.md

 These modules work together to enable document indexing, semantic search, and retrieval using LLMs and Weaviate.

-# Search Functionality (`search.py`)
+## Search Functionality (`search.py`)

 This module provides search functionalities for collections in a local Weaviate instance.
-It supports three search types:
+It supports three search types and metadata filtering:

 - **BM25 Search**: Uses the BM25 algorithm for keyword-based search.
 	- Usage: Set `type="bm25"`